-These days a lot of adulterants such as aluminum and other metals like copper, manganese, and lead have made their way into the kitchens for cutting corners.
+These days a lot of adulterants such as aluminium and other metals like copper, manganese, and lead have made their way into the kitchens for cutting corners.

-These meager efforts to save on the cost are potentially hazardous.
+These meagre efforts to save on the cost are potentially hazardous.
 The adulterants are practically toxic to health.

 But wait, that’s not it.

 Disclaimer: Staunch’s vegetarian might be subject to throwing up after reading this!

 The silver varq on sweets turns your good old mithai into a non-vegetarian feast!